Global-Groundwater-Model/Global_Groundwater_Withdrawal_Model/README.md

 ![Figure 1](figures/Figure1.png)

 Fig. 1.
-The newly developed Global Groundwater Withdrawal (GGW) model is a data-driven framework developed to estimate annual groundwater withdrawal (GWW) across three main sectors: domestic, industrial, and agricultural.
-Implemented in Python, the model operates at a spatial resolution of 0.1° and is used here to estimate annual withdrawal from 2001 to 2020.
+Schematic representation of the data-driven Global Groundwater Withdrawal (GGW) Model.
+This diagram illustrates the methodology used to estimate annual groundwater withdrawal for domestic (Dom), industrial (Ind), and agricultural (Agr) sectors at the grid level.
+Country-level data (Annual country groundwater withdrawals (FAO., 2023), and per-sector country fraction of groundwater withdrawal (IGRAC, 2024)) are used and downscaled to 0.1° resolution using sector-specific spatial proxies (e.g., population, irrigated area).
+The figure also shows country classification and gap-filling techniques.
+Inputs are presented in italic font, and elements considered in the uncertainty assessment are marked in blue.

 ## Prerequisite